THE Wooster Street Massacre!

 I'll be back on Thursday to let you know how that launch went.

-Until then, if you find yourself on Wooster Street in New Haven, don't look up!
-And go to Sally's!
+Until then if you find yourself on Wooster Street in New Haven craving a slice (or three!) of the country's best pizza, don't look up!